deeptools/deepTools/docs/content/tools/alignmentSieve.rst

     --samFlagExclude 256 --ignoreDuplicates \
     -o filtered.bam --filterMetrics metrics.txt

-The filtered results are then written to the file specified by ``-o``.
-If you would like to store metrics about the number of reads seen and the number remaining after filtering, then specify the file for that with ``--filterMetrics``.
+The alignments passing the filtering criteria are then written to the file specified by ``-o``.
+You can additionally save alignments **NOT** passing the filtering criteria with the ``-filteredOutReads`` If you would like to store metrics about the number of reads seen and the number remaining after filtering, then specify the file for that with ``--filterMetrics``.
 An example metrics file is below:

     #bamFilterReads --filterMetrics
     #File	Reads Remaining	Total Initial Reads